-- 149. This authority notes that the following specific mandatory conditions must be attached to each bingo premises licence: - That a notice stating that no person under the age of 18 years is permitted to play bingo on the premises shall be displayed in a prominent place at every entrance to the premises; - That no customer shall be able to enter bingo premises direct from a casino, an adult gaming centre or betting premises; - That over 18 areas within bingo halls that admit under 18s must be separated by a barrier with prominently displayed notices stating that under 18s are not allowed in that area and with adequate supervision in place to ensure that children and young people are not able to access these areas or the category B or C machines.
+- 173. This authority notes that the following specific mandatory conditions must be attached to each bingo premises licence: - That a notice stating that no person under the age of 18 years is permitted to play bingo on the premises shall be displayed in a prominent place at every entrance to the premises; - That no customer shall be able to enter bingo premises direct from a casino, an adult gaming centre or betting premises; - That over 18 areas within bingo halls that admit under 18s must be separated by a barrier with prominently displayed notices stating that under 18s are not allowed in that area and with adequate supervision in place to ensure that children and young people are not able to access these areas or the category B or C machines.
 Supervision may be done by placing the terminals within the line of sight of an official of the operator or via monitored CCTV: - That any admission charges, the charges for playing bingo games and the rules of bingo must be displayed in a prominent position on the premises.
-Rule scan be displayed on a sign, by making available leaflets or other written materials containing the rules, or running an audio-visual guide to the rules prior to any bingo game being commenced; and - That any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to cease gambling at any gaming machine in order to do so. - 150.
-This authority notes that the following default condition will be placed upon bingo premises licences unless this authority chooses to exclude it: - That bingo facilities within bingo premises may not be offered between the hours of midnight and 0900.
-However, there are no restrictions on access to gaming machines in bingo premises. - 151.
+Rule scan be displayed on a sign, by making available leaflets or other written materials containing the rules, or running an audio-visual guide to the rules prior to any bingo game being commenced; and - That any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to cease gambling at any gaming machine in order to do so.

+- 174. This authority notes that the following default condition will be placed upon bingo premises licences unless this authority chooses to exclude it: - That bingo facilities within bingo premises may not be offered between the hours of midnight and 0900.
+However, there are no restrictions on access to gaming machines in bingo premises. - 175.
 This authority will need to satisfy itself that bingo can be played in any bingo premises for which it issues a premises licence.
-This is a relevant consideration where the operator of an existing bingo premises applies to vary their licence to excludes an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded areas. - 152.
-Children and young people are allowed into bingo premises, however, they are not permitted to participate in bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.
+This is a relevant consideration where the operator of an existing bingo premises applies to vary their licence to excludes an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded areas. - 176.
+Children and young people are allowed into bingo premises, however, they are not permitted to participate in bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed. - 177.
+All bingo premises within the Borough are considered to be a potentially 'high risk' premises by their nature and are fully inspected on an annual basis by Licensing Enforcement Officers.